 - Trouble.
 When we lived with my parents a few summers ago, Ella basically wanted to play this around the clock, and fortunately, with my parents around, she almost could.
 Also, what is it about that little dice in the popper that is so addicting?

 - Chicken Foot.
 At Thanksgiving, Bart’s grandma pulled out our domino set and taught a bunch of the cousins to play this game.
-I’ve always had a soft spot in my heart for this game, so I’m usually willing to play a couple of times.
+I’ve always had a soft spot in my heart for Chicken Foot, so I’m usually willing to play a couple of times.
 Just make sure you’re at a big enough table.

 - Richard Scarry’s Busytown.
 This was another one we gave the girls for Christmas, and it’s really fun.
 The board is about 6 feet long, and I love that it’s not competitive – you work as a team to all win or lose.
 And it’s simple enough for anyone to play, and it’s fast (this is another one we can crank through in 15 minutes before quiet time).

 - Uno.
 We took this with us to London because it took up basically no space, and we played it in many hotel rooms and on train and airplane tables as we traveled through Europe.
-It’s a good way to strengthen number and color skills, and if you lose a card, it doesn’t matter.
+It’s one of my favorite games to play with children because it’s a good way to strengthen number and color skills, and if you lose a card, it doesn’t matter.

 - Yahtzee.
 Oh man, we have played TEN MILLION games of this over lunch this year.
 I really love it, plus it’s great for math skills.
 We have printed off so many extra score cards because we go through them super fast.